-Join John Helfen for an in-depth discussion in this video Creating baseline dimensions, part of Up and Running with Autodesk Inventor.
+Join John Helfen for an in-depth discussion in this video Creating baseline dimensions, part of Learning Autodesk Inventor.

 In a previous movie we learned how to create general dimensions and adjust the precision of those dimensions.…In this movie we want to focus on how to accelerate the annotation process by using baseline dimensions.…To start this process we're going to go to the Annotation tab, and in the Dimension panel…you can see along with our general dimension we have Baseline, Ordinate, and Chain dimensions.…Now all three of these types of dimensions work in very similar fashion, that's why I'm…going to focus simply on baseline here.…I'm going to launch the Baseline command, and I'm going to zoom in on the view in the…bottom corner of the drawing.…